mathigon/textbooks/content/triangles-and-trigonometry/content.md

 enough to form a triangle.

 ---

+## Triangle Congruence

 > id: sss-construction
+> section: triangles-congruence
 > goals: draw-base draw-c1 draw-c2

-## Triangles Congruence

 Now that we can check if three sides can form a triangle, let’s think about how we would actually _construct_ a triangle with these sides.